riffomonas/RR_R25_2014/research_plan.md

     reproducible research
   * Create a fully reproducible, automated, and documented analysis pipeline

 * Activities:
   * Case study 1: Describe a postdoc performing a statistical analysis in Excel/Minitab.
 New data comes in, now what?
-* Case study 2: A technician in the lab created a spreadsheet that allows you to input the DNA concentration for a sample and tells you the amount of DNA to mix with an amount of H20 to get a 10 ng/ul solution.
-You want a 5 ng/ul solution and go to look at the forumla and can't figure it out.
+  * Case study 2: You are revising your paper and begin to notice a number of typos where you have either mis-transcribed a mean and 95% confidence interval or have the wrong one inserted.
 Now what?
+  * Survey: Assess knowledge of command line arguments, python, R, make
+  * Presentation: define literate programming; describe tools for improving reproducibility including open source code, make, knitr, IPython
+  * Go explore: React to several examples in the microbiome literature of literate analyses
+  * Demonstration: make
+  * Activity: Navigate students through incorporating make into the Autotutorial 2 materials
+  * Demonstration: IPython/Jupyter notebooks
+  * Activity: Navigate students through incorporating the Autotutorial 2 materials into IPyton notebooks in an automated manner
+  * Demonstration: knitr
+  * Activity: Navigate students through incorporating the Autotutorial 2 materials into a knitr document
+  * Introspection: what would it take to consistently automate one component of their analsyis? an entire paper?
+  * Extend: take the markdown document that they created in Autotutorial 2 and automate it

 * Assessment: